sidharth-sood/therapistGPTdemo/README.md

 # therapistGPTdemo

 A test project using OpenAI's ChatGPT API to create a voice therapist.
-Based on a project by Part Time Larry and enabled through Gradio components.
+Based on a tutorial by Part Time Larry and enabled through Gradio components.